 Even into the late 70s and early 80s, with a few exceptions, the result is they would run out of traction before they ran out of clearance.

 As mentioned above, once the traction was used up any further increase in BP was exercise in futility and a waste of time and effort.

 By the time we get into the late 80's and early 90's tires had gone through a major improvement.
 The racing tires were now developing estimated 1.4 - 1.5+ Coefficient of Friction (CF), compared to 1.0-1.2 CF of the previous years.
 With the improved tires the riders were once again going fast enough to run out of clearance before traction.
 The result was the BP had to get more aggressive to get the hard parts off the ground to go faster and use up the extra traction.
 As you can see there isn't much difference between what we were doing in the 70's compared to what the GP boys were doing in the 90's.
 Just they were leaned over more because of better tires.
 Tires, bike chassis, clearance and BP kept evolving together over the past couple of decades.

 Current race bikes can go markedly faster.
+Mainly because of better tire with an estimated Cf of 1.7 - 2.0.
 Looking at a top world class rider of this generation you will see and extremely aggressive BP.
 In this photo below notice his lean angle.
 You can easily see that, he has used up all of his clearance.
 If he wasn't hanging off as much, as he is, he would be dragging all sorts of hard parts and not be able to go as fast or even crash.
 He has to be aggressive in his BP.